Stony Island (film): Production and release

-During the mid-1970s Davis was a rising cinematographer, according to him during this time he was hired to work on important films, but also choose to work on low budget film because he "wanted to see what it was like to make a movie for very little money.
+During the mid-1970s, Davis was a rising cinematographer; according to him, during this time he was hired to work on important films, but also chose to work on low-budget films because he "wanted to see what it was like to make a movie for very little money.
 This allowed me to later say ‘let’s try to make Stony Island’."

-Director Davis explained that the inspiration of "Stony Island was a story about my brother growing up in the south side of Chicago.
+Director Davis explained that the inspiration for"Stony Island was a story about my brother growing up in the south side of Chicago.
 I also grew up there, but it was really about his journey in a neighborhood that was changing.
-My parents had stayed in this neighborhood and my brother was putting together a band with some other kids."
+My parents had stayed in this neighborhood, and my brother was putting together a band with some other kids."

 Davis co-wrote the film with Tamar Simon Hoffs, and the cast includes Davis's brother Richard Davis, Gene Barge, Rae Dawn Chong, Susanna Hoffs, Dennis Franz, and Oscar Brown Jr.

 The budget for the film was under $380,000, and when it was finalized Twentieth Century-Fox screened it.
-They turned it down thinking "it was too arty for kids and to black for suburban art-houses".
+They turned it down, thinking "it was too arty for kids and too black for suburban art-houses".
 This led World Northal to choose it for distribution and placed it in art-houses and urban cinemas that summer.
-Davis recovered two-third of the budget and started to be sought after by film studios for urban films.
+Davis recovered two-thirds of the budget and started to be sought after by film studios for urban films.